Movatterモバイル変換

 Groypers

-Groyper, a green cartoon frog depicted sitting, with his chin resting on interlocked fingers.
+Groyper, a green cartoon frog, depicted sitting with one leg raised and his chin resting on interlocked fingers

 "Groyper" meme, the namesake of the group